Harold Herbert’s Corner

 However, you will not find Gilbert’s name mentioned on this sculpture.
 Instead, there stands the name of Paul Montford, an English born sculptor.

 Gilbert died suddenly in 1925.
 At the time of his death, he was working on an Anzac memorial to be erected at Port Said, Egypt.
 It was completed by Paul Montford.
-Can we assume, then, that the Malvern Town Hall statue was also completed by Montford after his death?
-To support this theory, the statue is dated 1930, well after Gilbert’s death.
+Can we assume, then, that the Malvern Town Hall statue was also completed by Montford after Gilbert’s death?
+To support this theory, the statue is dated 1930, well after Gilbert died.

 Towards the end of WW1 the Roberts’ oldest son, Frank, enlisted in the AIF.
 Frank was the live-in manager of “Sunnyside”, and was married at the time, to Ruby.
 Furthermore, Ruby was pregnant.
 Eventually, she would give birth to a girl, Nancy.